biijuwa/eckb/docs/shippingcarriers/shippingcarriers.md

 ## **Mark a shipping carrier as primary**

-To mark a Shipping Carrier as primary:
+Follow these steps to mark a shipping carrier as primary.

 > **Important:** <br>
 > From all the listed carrier, you can only set one shipping carrier as your **Primary Carrier.**